TransportLab/agent-based-bus-line/README.md

 3. Bus passenger routing system.
 Passengers arrive at bus stops over time.
 When loaded onto a bus, passengers are routed towards stops uniformly (i.e. all stops have equal weighting).

 # Parameters
-All parameters are defined in the `params` class, with the following default values:
+All parameters are defined in a `json5` file.
+See `default.json` for some default values:

 ## Road system
 -   `L = 1000`  # circumference of circle (m)